AleoNet/welcome/documentation/guides/aleo/03_language.md

 The following commands are supported in Aleo Instructions to provide additional program functionality.

 #### block.height

 The `block.height` command returns the height of the block in which the program is executed (latest block height + 1).
 This can be useful for managing time-based access control to a program.
 The `block.height` command must be called within a finalize block.

 ```aleo
 assert.eq block.height 100u64;
 ```

+#### network.id

+The `network.id` command returns the ID of the network on which the program is executed.
+This can be useful for managing network-specific program behavior.
+The `network.id` command must be called within a finalize block.

+Currently supported network IDs are:
+- 0: Mainnet
+- 1: Testnet
+- 2: Canarynet

 #### rand.chacha